adamwiesler/ECE497AW/hw06/ReadMe.md

 From <https://askubuntu.com/questions/97717/how-can-i-get-pygame-for-python3>

-To run my etchasketch, first turn the display "on" using the on script from the displays folder, then run `sudo python3 etchasketch_LCDdisp_Encoders.py RR CC` where RR and CC represent the number of rows and columns desired. default (no entry) is 24x32, giving 10x10 sized cells.
+To run my etchasketch, first turn the display "on" using the on script from the displays folder, then run `sudo python3 etchasketch_LCDdisp_Encoders.py RR CC` where RR and CC represent the number of rows and columns desired.
+Default (no entry) is 24x32, giving 10x10 sized cells.
 Ctrl+c exits program.